PaddlePaddle/MetaGym/metagym/metalocomotion/README.md

 # Introduction

 MetaLocomotion implement canonical gym bullet locomotion environments, but with diversed geometries.
-The repo is inspired by [PyBulletGym](https://github.com/benelot/pybullet-gym)
+The repo is inspired by [PyBulletGym](https://github.com/benelot/pybullet-gym).
 We provide a total of 368 ants and 368 humanoids, which have diverse limb lengths, sampled by multiplying the original limb length by random numbers.
-Among those configurations, 256 of them are training set, 64 are testing set.
-The left 64 are extreme examples which we classified to out-of-distribution testing set.
+Among those configurations, 256 of them are training set, 64 are testing set, the left 64 are extreme examples or out-of-distribution (OOD) testing set, which is exceptionally harder to control.

 Currently we support
 #### Meta Ants